xyproto/algernon/README.md

 // Output JSX to the browser/client.
 The given text is converted from JSX to JavaScript.
 Takes a variable number of strings. jprint(...)

+// Output HTML to the browser/client.
+The given text is converted from Pango2 to HTML.
+Takes a variable number of strings. poprint(...)
 ~~~